neiljbrown/brighttalk-channel-reporting-api-client/readme.md

 This project contains the source code for an API client for [BrightTALK's](https://www.brighttalk.com/) [Channel Owner Reporting API](https://www.brighttalk.com/todo).

-The API client is implemented in Java (7), and packaged as a JAR file.
-An implementation of the client API is provided that is built using the Spring framework (4.x).
+The API client is implemented in Java, and packaged as a JAR file.
+An implementation of the client API is provided that is built using the Spring framework.
 The source code is made available under the popular [Apache License 2.0](http://en.wikipedia.org/wiki/Apache_License).

+## Runtime Dependencies
+The API client requires a minimum of a Java 7 runtime (JRE) and the minimum versions of the following third-party libraries on the classpath:

+* com.google.guava:guava:16.0.1
+* org.slf4j:slf4j-api:1.7.7
+* org.springframework:spring-context:4.0.6.RELEASE
+* org.springframework:spring-oxm:4.0.6.RELEASE
+* org.springframework:spring-web:4.0.6.RELEASE
+* org.apache.httpcomponents:httpclient:4.3.3

+To enable API client logging you'll additionally need to add the SLF4J "binding" JAR for your chosen logging framework.
+For more details see the [SLF4J user manual](http://www.slf4j.org/manual.html).

 ## Code / API Documentation
 Javadoc is available [online](https://to-do).
 If you wish to familiarise yoursefl with the code, good places to start